These 10+ kid-friendly trips are fun and laughter for the whole family!

 4. Road Trip

-Whether you’re taking to the road to visit Aunt Mary or going across state lines, road trips are one of the most rewarding types of vacations for families.
-You’re in the car for hours, and you can talk about everything under the sun with your children.
+Whether you’re taking to the road to visit Aunt Mary or going across state lines, road trips are one of the most rewarding vacations for families.
+You’re in the car for hours and can talk about everything under the sun with your children.
 It’s my preferred way to travel these days.
 Some of the best family vacations I’ve taken are by car.

 Kid-friendly road trips are even better when you stay at hotels that include complimentary breakfast – like Holiday Inn Express.
 Kids love getting their own food.
 Mine goes straight for those pancakes!